Diffing Multiple Schemas in Liquibase

 - Run the

-The generated changelog will contain new changes.
-Now, you can compare and confirm those changes.
+The generated changelog contains changes that you can compare and confirm.

 - Check the changes manually or by running automation tests, and then deploy them to the production.